Praentice/DFRecipes/docs/Environment setup/Workstation setup.md

 ### Step N° 5 : Post-installation
 If you have successfully accomplished all the previous steps, then congralutations !
 Enjoy your tuned workstation and don't forget to create a snapshot if it is a virtual machine.
 This will allow you to go back to a functionnal version of your VM in case you have broken it.
 ## Credits
-Original linux kernel patch for software write blocker : https://github.com/msuhanov/Linux-write-blocker Forked linux kernel patch for software write blocker : https://github.com/vitaly-kamluk/Linux-write-blocker
+Original linux kernel patch for software write blocker : [Link N° 1](https://github.com/msuhanov/Linux-write-blocker) Forked linux kernel patch for software write blocker : [Link N° 2](https://github.com/vitaly-kamluk/Linux-write-blocker)